If you’re wondering if it’s okay to use checks with an old address, the answer is yes — most of the time.

 Alternatives to Personal Checks

-If someone doesn’t want to write a check for whatever reason, these are some of their alternative payment options.
+If an individual doesn’t want to write a check for whatever reason, these are some alternative payment options.

 Money Orders

-It’s possible to buy a money order from the post office and other select locations.
-Money orders are a very quick form of payment, and can cost less than $2 in fees.
+It’s possible to buy a money order from the post office and other locations, including some big box stores and grocery stores.
+Money orders are a very quick form of payment, and can cost about $2 in fees.

 Cashier’s Checks